CVDpl/go-live-srad/PERFORMANCE.md

 ### 8. AsyncFilterBuild

 - Enable `AsyncFilterBuild` to build missing filters in the background after flush/compaction.
+- When enabled, inline filter generation is skipped during Flush/Compact; CPU is spent asynchronously after segments are persisted and registered in the manifest.
+This shortens wall-clock of the critical phase (bulk import) at the cost of background CPU shortly after.
 - Largest benefit in batch workloads: prioritize flush time, and let read-accelerating filters catch up shortly after.

+Tips:
+- Set `EnableTrigramFilter = false` if substring search acceleration is not immediately needed.
+- Reduce `PrefixBloomMaxPrefixLen` (e.g., 4–8) or increase `PrefixBloomFPR` (e.g., 0.03) to further reduce filter build time.
+- Filters are optional for correctness; queries work without them, just slower.

 ### 7. Flush strategy